opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

   - **Pyenv** : Install `pyenv` and follow the instructions in the output of `pyenv init` to set up your shell and restart it before proceeding.
     For more details please refer to the [PyEnv installation instructions](https://github.com/pyenv/pyenv#installation).

-    Install the following modules to continue with the next steps:
+    **Optional Step:** For Debian-based systems, install the following modules to continue with the next steps:
     ```
     sudo apt-get install -y make build-essential libssl-dev zlib1g-dev libbz2-dev \
     libreadline-dev libsqlite3-dev wget curl llvm libncurses5-dev libncursesw5-dev \